Payroll

 If you don’t already have a business number registered for your business, then the first step is getting one of those.
 Check out Small Business BC's helpful guide on business registration.

-If you have a business number, the next step is to register for a payroll account with CRA.
-You can do this by calling the CRA business enquiries line at 1-800-959-5525 and ask to open a payroll account.
 The agent will ask you a few questions (how many employees, approximate gross payroll, payroll frequency) and will then set things up for you.

 Another way to register for a payroll account is to fill out an RC1 form.
 You’ll fill out part C to add a payroll program account to your business number.
 Once filled out, send this form to your tax centre.